 In the spirit of trends and innovation, we went out in search of the best tapas restaurants throughout the state.

+If you’re in the Los Angeles area and thinking, “what are the best tapas restaurants near me?”, you’ll be surprised to know that you won’t have to look too far.
 Rappahannock Oyster Bar is churning out beautiful small plates of fresh seafood and oysters in Los Angeles.
 The chefs draw inspiration from the community and local ingredients, focusing on sustainably and ethically sourced foods.
 The restaurant’s decor reflects the process of oyster farming; with blackened steel accents, living plants, and colorful tiles, the industrial edge of the city seeps into the artistry of transforming seafood from ocean to table.
 Share a plate of baby beets topped with burrata, arugula, and smoked almonds; savor a pickle plate; take a bite of bay scallops seasoned with burnt orange, tarragon, and poppy seeds—or try them all as you watch the excitement pouring out of the open kitchen.

 Duende is located in Uptown Oakland and offers a new perspective on traditional dining.
 Not only do the chefs create dishes that are intended for sharing, but they have also configured the restaurant to have communal seating, allowing customers to form bonds and make new friends while enjoying a meal together.
 Standout tapas include crispy potatoes with spicy aioli, marinated Spanish olives, and grilled shrimp with pepper salsa.
-If you are looking for the complete experience, try the paella made with bomba rice, pork confit, and brussels sprouts—or the meatballs served with garlic smashed potatoes and trumpet mushrooms.
+If you are looking for the complete experience, try the paella made with bomba rice, pork confit, and brussels sprouts—or the meatballs served with garlic mashed potatoes, and trumpet mushrooms.